aws/aws-sdk-php-symfony/README.md

 container compilation.
 If you want to use a string literal that begins with `@`, you will need to escape it by adding another `@` sign.

-When using the SDK from an EC2 instance, you can write `credentials: ~` to use [instance profile credentials](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials.html#instance-profile-credentials).
+When using the SDK from an EC2 instance or ECS task, you can write `credentials: ~` to use [instance profile credentials](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials.html#instance-profile-credentials).
-This syntax means that temporary credentials will be automatically retrieved from the EC2 instance's metadata server.
+This syntax means that temporary credentials will be automatically retrieved from the environment's metadata server.
 It's also the preferred technique for providing credentials to applications running on that specific context.

+It is possible to pass an `Aws\CacheInterface` service to `credentials:`.
+This means that temporary credentials will be automatically retrieved from the environment's metadata server and cached using the provided service.

 Sample configuration can be found in the `tests/fixtures` folder for [YAML](https://github.com/aws/aws-sdk-php-symfony/blob/master/tests/fixtures/config.yml), [PHP](https://github.com/aws/aws-sdk-php-symfony/blob/master/tests/fixtures/config.php), and [XML](https://github.com/aws/aws-sdk-php-symfony/blob/master/tests/fixtures/config.xml).